techidaily/site-games-able/source/_posts/overseas-playtime-alter-time-settings-on-sxxb1.md

  Your Xbox will then automatically adjust to your selected time zone, and you're ready to reconnect to the Xbox network and continue using your console as normal.

- If your Xbox doesn't adjust to the time zone or has trouble reconnecting after switching, you may want to quickly[reset your Xbox Series X|S](https://www.makeuseof.com/tag/reset-xbox-one-xbox-360/) .
+ If your Xbox doesn't adjust to the time zone or has trouble reconnecting after switching, you may want to quickly [reset your Xbox Series X|S](https://www.makeuseof.com/tag/reset-xbox-one-xbox-360/) .
 This way, you can be sure that your console has changed to your desired time zone after it has booted back up.

 ## Play the Way You Want to With Xbox Series X|S